Vishruth-Hyphen/hyphenbox-dashboard/README.md

 ## 🔧 Tech Stack

-Built with Next.js, React, TypeScript, and Supabase, delivering a blazing-fast experience with real-time database capabilities.
+Built with Next.js, React, TypeScript, and Supabase.